svandragt/phphotos/readme.md

 php -S localhost:5000 -t src
 ```

-Put pngs in src/photos/.
+Put PNG or JPG files in src/photos/.
 Thumbs will be cached in src/cache/, so that needs to be writable by the PHP user.

 It requires PHP 8.1 and the GD extension.